aarron-lee/Maze-Life/README.md

 This project visually shows path traversal algorithms through a randomly generated maze.
 This project was written with only ES6 Javascript, HTML, and CSS.
 Webpack was used to provide related dependencies, such as a babel transpiler.

 The mazes are generated with a simple recursive backtracking algorithm.
-The current pathfinding algorithms implemented visually are breadth-first-search (BFS) and depth-first-search (DFS).
+The current pathfinding algorithms implemented visually are breadth-first-search (BFS), depth-first-search (DFS), and A* search.

 ![Maze Traversal](http://www.aarronlee.com/images/portfolio/maze-life.gif)